Independent Review Process in Wisconsin

 • An explanation of why you believe the treatment should be covered

-• Any other information requested by your insurer
+• Any other information requested by your insurer.

 Independent Review Timeline

-If you need immediate medical treatment and believe the time for resolving an internal grievance will jeopardize your life or health, you may ask to bypass the insurer’s internal grievance process.
+If you need immediate medical treatment and believe the time for resolving an internal grievance will jeopardize your life or health, you may ask to bypass the internal grievance process.

-Send your request for an expedited independent review at the same time you send the insurer your expedited grievance request.
+Send your request for an expedited independent review at the same time you send the insurance company your expedited grievance request.
 The IRO’s medical director or another medical professional will review your request and decide if an immediate review is needed.
 If so, it will review your dispute on an expedited basis.

 • all relevant medical records and other documentation used in making its decision